 DR BARRY SLAVEN / SCIENCE PHOTO LIBRARY DR BARRY SLAVEN / SCIENCE PHOTO LIBRARY

 Laparoscopic appendectomy.
-Close-up of surgeons inserting a Veress needle to commence a laparoscopic appendectomy.
+Close-up of surgeons preparing to insert a Veress needle to commence a laparoscopic appendectomy.
 Laparoscopy is a minimally invasive surgical technique where instruments are inserted into the abdomen through a small incision, in this case through the umbilicus.
 A Veress needle is used to inflate the peritoneal cavity (a pneumoperitoneum) to aid the surgery.
-The assistant is using towel clips to elevate the abdominal wall.
 An appendectomy is the surgical removal of the appendix, a small finger-shaped branch of the large intestine.
 This is usually done when the appendix is inflamed (appendicitis).